Cops come up with new idea to shame COVID-19 lockdown violators

 The selfie points have been created by police at Kalamba and Phule Wadi.
 Those caught so far for violating the lockdown include doctors, teachers and young students, he said.

-Police also recorded videos about the reasons why these people came out of their homes and all of them gave unsastifactory replies, the official said, adding that some even gave false identities.
+Police also recorded videos about the reasons why these people came out of their homes and all of them gave unsatisfactory replies, the official said, adding that some even gave false identities.

 "One can understand if a labourer or daily wager comes out of home in search of work or food for his family.
-But these people are coming out for morning and evening walks, which is a very irresponsible behaviour at this crucial time,"
+But these people are coming out for morning and evening walks, which is a very irresponsible behaviour at this crucial time," Deshmukh said.

 COVID-19 patients can spread infection two days before symptoms says study